arpitsoni2001/how-to-join-a-guild/README.md

-# how-to-join-a-guild
+# set-up-a-personal-github-page
-In this Page i will be telling you to how to join a guild in MLH Local Hack day : Build
+In this Page i will be telling you to how to how to set up your personal github page

 Hello People!
- to Join a Community guild
+ to Create a Personal Github Page

+ > Open Github

- > Go to this Link : http://hackp.ac/JoinAGuild
+ > Login to your Account

- > Fill the Form : Email Address, Choose which Guild you wanna Join, Enter your Discord Username
+ > Click on button "Create Repository"

- > Yayy!
-You Joined the Guild
+ > Write the name of your Page

+ > Select if you want to introduce "git.ignore" or not

+ > Select if you want to introduce "Readme" file or not

+ > Click on Create

+ > Your Page is Ready!

  Happy Learning! :)